To stay up to date, you can visit the Corona-Blog of the RWTH.

 The central study spaces (operated by the University Library or the Central University Administration) will be successively opened from now on.
 You can find the currently available study spaces here.
 Like last year, workstations must be booked online in advance.

 Despite the current circumstances, you are able to enjoy at least part of the University Sports Center’s (HSZ) sports program from home during digital workouts.
 In addition, outdoor “transitional” sports are scheduled to begin June 14.
+There are also sporadic “indoor” courses again, but since August 20 they have been offered in compliance with the 3G rule.

 It is the explicit aim of the university to offer more digital services in the area of teaching and examinations.
 As a pioneer in the digitization of teaching, the RWTH also wants to use this opportunity for the benefit of its students.